Introduction to IRC

 /msg nickserv register YOUR_INSECURE_PASSWORD [email protected]

-- Check your email and verify that you are now registered by following their instructions (it’ll tell you to type something like the following in the message window:
+Check your email and verify that you are now registered by following the email’s instructions (it’ll tell you to type something like the following in the message window):

 /msg NickServ VERIFY REGISTER YOUR_NICKNAME THEIR_VERIFICATION_CODE